 An old humorous “Adult Swim” commercial pokes fun at this.

-Citing a then-recent estimate of the costs of film piracy to the economy, the ad observes that it is false to claim that this money is “lost” to the economy – rather, those are lost to the industry.* When infringement occurs, the infringer loses money.
+Citing a then-recent estimate of the costs of film piracy to the economy, the ad observes that it is false to claim that this money is “lost” to the economy – rather, those are lost to the industry.* When infringement occurs, the infringed rightsholder loses a sale opportunity.
 Money saved by those infringing content is still spent on other things, however, such as baby formula.
 Thus, the commercial arrives at the tongue-in-cheek observation that instead of costing the economy, “film piracy feeds babies.”
 However, television piracy, it concludes with facetious gravitas, “is destroying this great nation of ours.
 Naughty pirates.”

 Several years old now, the ad is nevertheless surprising because it acknowledges the taboo subject: some degree of infringement is not wealth destruction but rather wealth redistribution.

 The fact that infringement may be redistributive instead of destructive does not make it acceptable, of course.
 A violation of a government-granted right is normatively undesirable, because it flouts an entitlement that – at least in theory – reflects the will of the public.
 This is bad.
 Even if infringement is “only” redistributive, we still make strong normative societal judgments against involuntary wealth redistribution.
 This happens regardless of whether it results from law (e.g., by tax policy), or contrary to law (e.g., infringement).